nickbabcock/highway-rs/README.md

 HighwayHash can be used against untrusted user input where weak hashes can't be used due to exploitation, verified cryptographic hashes are too slow, and a strong hash function meets requirements.
 Some specific scenarios given by the authors of HighwayHash:

 - Use 64bit hashes to for authenticating short lived messages
-- Use 128 / 256bit hashes are good for checksums (ie: longer lived data, or strong guarantees against collisions)
+- Use 256bit hashes for checksums.
+Think file storage (S3) or any longer lived data where there is a need for strong guarantees against collisions.

+Highwayhash may not be a good fit if the payloads trend small (< 100 bytes) and speed is up of the upmost importance, as Highwayhash hits its stride at larger payloads.

 ## Benchmarks